KimiHolsapple/KimiHolsapple/README.md

 - 👋 Hi, I’m @KimiHolsapple
-- 👀 I’m interested in computer algorithms
+- 👀 Looking for work
-- 🌱 I’m currently learning about database systems and am a student at University of California, Santa Cruz
+- 🌱 Current Computer Science student at University of California, Santa Cruz
-- 💞️ I’m looking to collaborate on web applications
 - 📫 How to reach me kholsapp@ucsc.edu

 <!---